For Wayne County Sheriff

 The Wayne County Sheriff’s Office will continue to advocate for all victims of crimes especially those who are unable to advocate for themselves.
 We will implement programs and policies to ensure those who need an advocate in Law Enforcement will receive an advocate and not fall through the cracks.

-An immediately priority will be to evaluate the staffing and supervisory needs of the department to adequately provide the excellent service our communities deserve.
-This includes the Jail and Court staff as well as Road Patrol, and First Line Supervisors.
-There has been an increase in the crimes against our children.
+An immediate priority will be to evaluate the staffing and supervisory needs of the department to adequately provide the excellent service our communities deserve.
+This includes the Jail and Court staff as well as Road Patrol, and First-Line Supervisors.
+There has been an increase in crimes against our children.
 Increasing the number of Investigators who investigate those crimes and protect our greatest asset is of utmost importance.

 Employee Retention & Development

 We will create an environment to retain employees rather than train them and lose them to other agencies.
 While pay and benefits are important, they are not the only reason employees stay at an agency.
 Having an opportunity to build a diverse career portfolio and accomplishing goals is equally important.
 This ultimately saves money and builds a talented, experienced, well-rounded staff.

 Steve was born and raised in Walworth, Wayne County, New York.
 Shortly after his eighteenth birthday, he joined the Walworth Fire Department and continues to serve as a volunteer firefighter.

 In 1998, Steve followed in his grandfather’s footsteps and began his career as a Deputy Sheriff at the Wayne County Sheriff’s Office.
 In 2002, he transferred to the Irondequoit Police Department and worked in a very diverse community neighboring the City of Rochester.
 In 2014, Steve had the opportunity to return to Wayne County and currently serves as the Administrative Sergeant at the Macedon Police Department.